feathersjs/docs/frameworks/vuejs.md

 })
 ```

-The `<message-list>` component is responsible for getting the messages from the Feathers server and much like the `<user-list>` componet, whenever a new message has been created on the backend, it's sent to the client via websockets and pushed on to the `messages` array.
+The `<message-list>` component is responsible for getting the messages from the Feathers server and much like the `<user-list>` component, whenever a new message has been created on the backend, it's sent to the client via websockets and pushed on to the `messages` array.

 We then have a method that will scroll this view to the bottom after we've added a new message to the view.